-It is not really a bad thing being a driving test examiner, but it could be the person had initially wanted to be a pilot or a senator but failed to realize his/her dreams for one reason or the other.
+Moreover, it is not really a bad thing to be a driving test examiner, but it could be the person had initially wanted to be a pilot or a senator but failed to realize his/her dreams for one reason or the other.
 Asking why they chose that job might bring back sad, unpleasant memories and negative feelings.

 If you are genuinely interested in that kind of job, you should preface your question with something like, “I am really interested in being a road test examiner.
 Why did you choose this job, and what do you like most about it?”

 Some driving test candidates go out of their way to point out something they do not like about the examiner’s hairstyle.
 Whether you intend for it to be funny or not, desist from it.
 You are putting them down and insulting them, and it’s not appropriate.